MarkH817/lion-byte.com/src/posts/updating-generator-lionbyte.md

 ## Prettier

-Althought `prettier` doesn't necessarily affect the functionality, this basically helped save me from my past self.
+Although `prettier` doesn't necessarily affect the functionality, this basically helped save me from my past self.
 The last time I really worked on this project was around mid-December, so I should make everything easier to read and resume.
 I saw that `prettier` paired well with `standard`.